 The best deployments are well planned and predetermined so that everything is accounted for well in advance of go-live.
 Carefully consider the implications of our Salesforce deployment and give yourself plenty of time to build and test different scenarios (Positive & negative) before initiating the deployment.

-a) We have to give ourselves more time to smoke test your changes in production so that we can ensure everything is deployed and working fine.
+a) We have to give ourselves more time to smoke, test your changes in production so that we can ensure everything is deployed and working fine.

-b) We want to ensure that no changes are made in production as you roll out ours, as deploying a changeset will overwrite any changes to production.
+b) We want to ensure that no changes are made in production as you roll out ours, as deploying a change set will overwrite any changes to production.

 c) We don’t want the end-users to use the system before it is fully deployed, or before we have had a chance to brief them fully.